javaBin/sleepingPillCore/README.md

         {
           "name": "", // Name of the speaker
           "bio": "", // What the speaker said about him/herself
-          "twitter": "" // The speaker's Twitter account },
+          "twitter": "", // The speaker's Twitter account "pictureUrl": "" // Url to a picture of the speaker },
         // ... more speakers here
       ]